BoltzExchange/boltz-client/docs/README.md

 To build, [Go](https://go.dev/) version `1.21` or higher is required.
 Boltz Client also has C dependencies, which means a C compiler has to be installed to compile the daemon successfully.

 Boltz Client depends on [GDK](https://github.com/Blockstream/gdk) by blockstream, which can be either dynamically or statically linked.
-The recommended way to build from source is linking dynamically as a static link requires compiling gdk aswell.
+The recommended way to build from source is linking dynamically as a static link requires compiling gdk as well.

 Run `make build` to build the daemon and CLI.
 The binaries will be placed at the current path.